Brand Monitoring: What It Is and Why It’s Important

 post-banner

-Brand monitoring lets you know what people are saying about your brand online – on social media, in responses to articles and blog posts, on rating and recommendation sites and on just about every other public online channel.
+Brand monitoring lets you know what people are saying about your brand online – on social media channels, in responses to articles and blog posts, on rating and recommendation sites and on just about every other public online channel.
 Just as importantly, it reveals whether anyone’s talking about your brand at all.
 A lack of chatter, particularly in response to a major promotion or publicity push, can be just as significant as unfavorable conversations.

-Below, we’ll explore the importance of online brand monitoring, how to effectively conduct brand tracking and monitoring, and how to use the findings to improve your organization’s performance and reputation.
+Below, we’ll explore the importance of online brand monitoring, how to effectively conduct brand tracking and monitoring and how to use the findings to improve your organization’s performance and reputation.

 Why brand monitoring matters